ikari-pl/golangci-lint-temporalio/README.md

 ## Features

 * Checks for correct argument types and counts in workflow and activity calls.
 * Validates that all fields in structs passed to workflows and activities are exported and serializable.
+  - [x] Checks struct types for being public in arguments
+  - [ ] Checks struct types for being public in return values
+  - [ ] Checks that the type itself is exported

 * Supports variadic arguments in workflow and activity calls.

 ## Installation